-The enjoyment of wine has always played an important, ritual role in Jewish life at all festivals, with many examples in the Old Testament of the Bible.
+The consumption of wine has always played an important ritual role in Jewish life at all festivals, with many examples in the Old Testament of the Bible.
 Moderate consumption is recommended to the faithful as beneficial to health.
 On the Sabbath, wine is drunk at the beginning (Kiddush) and at the end (Havdala).
-At the beginning of the Sabbath (Friday evening) a cup of wine (Kiddush cup) is filled four times during the celebration.
-First the Father gives the blessing on the wine: Blessed art thou, O Lord God, Lord of heaven and earth, to whom thou hast created the fruit of the vine.
+At the beginning of the Sabbath (Friday evening), a cup of wine (kiddush cup) is filled four times during the celebration.
+First the father says the blessing over the wine: Blessed are you, God our Lord, ruler of heaven and earth, who created the fruit of the vine.
 Then he takes a sip and passes it on to everyone.
-The wine is a symbol of the joy that God has given the Jewish people the Sabbath.
+The wine is a symbol of joy that God has given the Jewish people the Sabbath.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick